qiaochen/LLM_RAG_papers/README.md

 > $C'$ is the set of retrieved documents.
 > Performance shown in Table 2 indicates a great improvement of RA-DIT over  non-finetuned raw model.
 The advantages over non-finetuned state-of-the-art RAG model are also demonstrated, although not that great.
 - Ye, X., Sun, R., Arik, S. Ö., & Pfister, T. (2023).
 [Effective large language model adaptation for improved grounding](https://arxiv.org/abs/2311.09533). _arXiv preprint arXiv:2311.09533_.
 > This work fine-tunes LLMs to improve the quality of citation.
-The fine-tuning training prompt consists of query, response and citation,
+A fine-tuning training prompt consists of query, response (multi-sentence) and citations (per-sentence, if any). response a

 #### c.
 Evaluation
 - Gao, T., Yen, H., Yu, J., & Chen, D. (2023).
 Enabling large language models to generate text with citations.  _arXiv preprint arXiv:2305.14627_.